 WHO WE ARE The Great Lakes Bioenergy Research Center (GLBRC) is a cross-disciplinary research center led by the University of Wisconsin-Madison and headquartered at the Wisconsin Energy Institute.
 With Michigan State University and other collaborators, GLBRC draws on the expertise of more than 400 scientists, engineers, students, and staff to develop sustainable biofuels and bioproducts.
-Created in 2007 by the U.S. Department of Energy, GLBRC focuses on three areas of research: sustainable cropping systems, efficient biomass conversion, and field-to-product integration.
+Our Vision Producing sustainable biofuels and bioproducts from all usable portions of dedicated energy crops grown on non-agricultural lands.
+Created in 2007 by the U.S. Department of Energy, GLBRC focuses on three areas of research: sustainable bioenergy cropping systems, sustainable biomass conversion, and sustainable field-toproduct optimization.
 Together, we are helping to replace petroleum-derived fuels and products and enable a new generation of biorefineries.
 Our mission is simple: creating biofuels and bioproducts that are economically viable and environmentally sustainable.
 A record of success Since 2007, GLBRC has conducted foundational research on biofuels.
-Our scientists and engineers have produced more than 1,700 scientific publications, 269 patent applications, 113 licenses or options, and five start-up companies.
-Integrated research

-GLBRC researchers work collaboratively in partnership with industry to overcome barriers to producing sustainable biofuels and products.
+Our scientists and engineers have produced more than 1,900 scientific publications, 303 patent applications, 117 licenses or options, and six start-up companies.
+Integrated research GLBRC researchers work collaboratively in partnership with industry to overcome barriers to producing sustainable biofuels and products.
 Technology transfer At GLBRC, we work with companies and with licensing experts at the Wisconsin Alumni Research Foundation (WARF) and MSU Technologies to ensure that our research anticipates and enables commercialization and creates new economic opportunities for biorefiners, farmers, and rural communities.